zopefoundation/zdaemon/src/zdaemon/README.txt

     Send a signal to the daemon process

 reopen_transcript
     Reopen the transcript log.
-See the discussion of the transacriot log below.
+See the discussion of the transcript log below.

 help command